The History Of Chicago Barbecue

 • Exsenator's Bar-B-Que, 3349 West 159th St., Markham, 708-333-1211

-• My fave: Honey 1 BBQ, 2241 N. Western Ave., Chicago, 773-227-5130, Robert Adams Sr., wife Patricia, son Robert Jr. Opened in 2003 on Division St. A cut above the rest of the Aquarium pit joints.
-Shade tree-BBQ in a no frills joint.
+• Honey 1 BBQ, 2241 N. Western Ave., Chicago, 773-227-5130, Robert Adams Sr., wife Patricia, son Robert Jr. Opened in 2003 on Division St. A cut above the rest of the Aquarium pit joints.
+Shade tree-BBQ in a no frills joint under fluorescent lights.
 Outstanding old style ribs with a fine bark.
-Seasoned minimally and sauced optionally, it is all about the meat.
+Seasoned minimally and sauce on the side, it is all about the meat.
+Don't miss the hot links. ***

 • Lem's Bar-B-Q House, 311 E 75th St, 773-994-2428. **